 - Wednesday Webinar on July 2nd with ARUP: Better buildings with heart and soul

 - Tekla and CSC merge

 Martifer created a steel structure that circles the stadium creating a 23,000 square meter roof and is coated with translucent white PTFE membrane sheets, reducing the temperature in the stadium.
-With clever use of Tekla’s BIM software, they improved productivity by 20% and efficiency by 30% while successfully meeting the tight construction deadlines of the stadium.
+With clever use of Tekla’s BIM software, they improved productivity by 20% and efficiency by 30% while successfully meeting the tight construction deadlines for the stadium.

 The project offered Martifer challenges.
-They modeled the Arena Amazônia in 3D and extracted 2D drawings plus CNC and material listings, and created specific files to control geometric coordinates of the beams during manufacturing, pre-assembly and final assembly.
+They modelled the Arena Amazônia in 3D and extracted 2D drawings plus CNC and material listings, and created specific files to control geometric coordinates of the beams during manufacturing, pre-assembly and final assembly.
 Fabricating the twisted and cambered beam required exact coordinate control.
 To manage pre-assembly and assembly, track materials during manufacturing and also for logistics, Martifer combined the possibilities of their own and Tekla software.

 Watch a video about creating the stadium

 The recent DRUM research project has challenged the predominant idea of managing building information through one centralized, heavy model.
 The main result of the research is an open concept based on linking, managing and sharing building information over the Internet.
 According to the new concept, the building information model consists of smaller sectional models that are linked with each other and can be worked on or updated separately over the Internet.
 This results to fewer conflicts between different project parties’ models and facilitates information use.